cperryk/intQuiz/README.md

 - **descriptor**: String.
 A description of the result and/or why the user received it.
 Appears below the result content.
 - **youtube**: String.
 The ID of a YouTube video related to the result.
 If set, a video will appear above the result content.
 A YouTube video's ID can be found at the end of its URL.
 - **share_text**: String.
 What will appear in the share dialogs for this result.

+<h1>To-do</h1>
+- When a sound button is pressed, and the user advances to the next slide before the sound loads, the sound plays, with no way to stop it but playing a different sound
+- In mobile, blocked choices should be unblocked